YonCursedMC/Minecraft_Beta_1.8.1_Pre-Release_4/README.md

 https://multimc.org/#Download<br>
 and once the installation is complete, drag and drop the zip file downloaded in 1.<br>

-3. Once installed, specify Java8 in the Java installation, change the memory allocation as needed, and click Start
+3. Once installed, specify the zulu Java 8 that you installed earlier in the Java installation, change memory allocation as necessary, and click Start<br>

 4. Enjoy!